Imaging Electronics 101: Camera Resolution for Improved Imaging System Performance

 Often referred to as grayscale or, (less precisely) the dynamic range of a CCD camera, pixel depth represents the number of steps of gray in the image.
 Pixel depth is closely related to the minimum amount of contrast detectable by a sensor.
 In analog cameras, the signal is a time varying voltage proportional to the intensity of the light incident on the sensor, specified below the saturation point.
 After digitizing, this continuous voltage is effectively divided into discrete levels, each of which corresponds to a numerical value.
 At unity gain, light that has 100% saturation of the pixel will be given a value of 2N-1, where N is the number of bits, and the absence of light is given a value of 0.
 Tech Tip #6: The more bits in a camera, the smoother the digitization process.
 Also, more bits means higher accuracy and more information.
 With enough bits, the human eye can no longer determine the difference between a continuous grayscale and its digital representation.
 The number of bits used in digitization is called the bit depth or pixel depth.

-For an example of pixel depth, consider the Sony XC series of cameras, which offer 256 shades of gray, and the Edmund Optics USB 2.0 CMOS series of cameras, which are available in 8-bit (256 grayscale) and 10-bit (1024 grayscales) models.
+For an example of pixel depth, consider the Sony XC Series, which offers 256 shades of gray, and the Edmund Optics USB 2.0 CMOS series, which are available in 8-bit (256 grayscale) and 10-bit (1024 grayscales) models.
 Generally, 12-bit and 14-bit cameras have the option of running in a lower pixel depth mode.
 Although pixel depths above 8-bits are useful for signal processing, computer displays only offer 8-bit resolution.
 Thus, if the images from the camera will be viewed only on a monitor, the additional data does nothing but reduce frame rate.
 Figure 5 illustrates different pixel depths.
 Notice the smooth progression from gray to white as bit depth increases.

 Figure 5: Illustration of 2-Bit (Top), 4-Bit (Middle), and 8-Bit (Bottom) Grayscales